 - Shipton Mill sell both Type 45 and Type 55 flour in small and large bags.
 I use these regularly.
 Highly recommended

-- Wessex Mill sell Type 65 I will be trying this one soon!
+- Wessex Mill sell and Type 65

 - Bakery Bits sell flour milled by Foricher in France.
 Types T45, T55, T65 , T110 and T150 are available.
 I’ve had the opportunity to visit the mill in France and can highly recommend the flour.